 Developing Extensions or Plugins on top of PostgreSQL allows external projects to add new functionality using fully supported APIs and helps build a very agile product.
 The most notable extension of PostgreSQL is PostGIS, which is the world’s most advanced GIS system.
-We also have extensions that aid in maintaining high availability and backup recovery for PostgreSQL such as BDR.
+We also have extensions that aid in maintaining high availability and backup recovery for PostgreSQL such as EDB Postgres Distributed.
 Overall, extensions provide the best agility, while PostgreSQL engine provides the stability customers look for.

 Customers tend to inquire about the product licensing—whether they should go for the open-source licensing or select a closed source version.
 The key element to focus on here is: How do we pay for features?